-- Find out good leads: Source good leads (names, email addresses, phone numbers and job titles) by looking through trade directories, buying lists of unqualified leads from suppliers or attending trade exhibitions.
+Source good leads (names, email addresses, phone numbers, and job titles) by looking through trade directories, buying lists of unqualified leads from suppliers, or attending trade exhibitions.
 The better the leads fit with your customer profile, the more the chances of you converting them into buyers.

-- Be sure of your message: When you start making cold calls, referring to a pre-written sheet of key messages can be very helpful in avoiding sudden mind blanks.
-The only thing to keep in mind while using a cold calling script is to not follow it too rigidly; otherwise you may end up sounding insecure.
+When you start making cold calls, referring to a pre-written sheet of key messages can be very helpful in avoiding sudden mind blanks.
+The only thing to keep in mind while using a cold calling script is to not follow it too rigidly; otherwise, you may end up sounding insecure.

-- Train your staff: Train your resources on the product/service that you plan to sell, before they make any cold calls.
-Your staff should be able to answer any question that a customer asks, for example, information about your delivery time, product or company background.
+Train your resources on the product/service that you plan to sell before they make any cold calls.
+Your staff should be able to answer any question that a customer asks, for example, information about your delivery time, product, or company background.

-If any of your cold leads have given their consent, you can also approach them by sending out emails, leaflets, text messages or direct mailers.
+If any of your cold leads have given their consent, you can also approach them by sending out emails, leaflets, text messages, or direct mailers.
 You could also interact with them via social media.
 However, the best way to establish a strong relationship with your customers is through direct face-to-face meetings or conversations over the phone.

-- Measure the results: Make a note of how many approaches you made and then find out the result of each.
+Make a note of how many approaches you made and then find out the result of each.
 Record how many turned into sales and obtain a conversion rate.
-Finally, carefully analyse the different approaches that you used and the results.
+Finally, carefully analyze the different approaches that you used and the results.
 This will help you understand which type of approach and which leads were the most successful.

-Flatworld Solutions, a renowned name in outsourcing solutions, has been offering best-in-class cold calling services for the past 14 years.
-As our customer, we can assure you converting your leads into buyers and increasing your ROI.
-Our low cost services, access to dedicated professionals and 24/7 services make us an ideal cold calling service provider.
+Flatworld Solutions, a renowned name in outsourcing solutions, has been offering best-in-class cold calling services for the past 17 years.
+As our customers, we can assure you converting your leads into buyers and increasing your ROI.
+Our low-cost services, access to dedicated professionals, and 24/7 services make us an ideal cold calling service provider.
 Why not partner with us for cold calling services?